kalthommusa/Gel-Electrophoresis-Image-Classification/README.md

 **3- Optimizer Algorithm:**

-Each architecture/head combination was trained with either: the Adam and SGD optimizers (both with fixed 0.001 learning rate for fair comparison).
+I trained each architecture/head combination using either the Adam or SGD optimizer.
+Both optimizers utilized the CrossEntropyLoss function and were set with a fixed learning rate of 0.001 to ensure a fair comparison.

 * Adam is an adaptive learning rate optimization algorithm that is widely used for its simplicity and robustness.
 It adjusts the learning rate dynamically during training to improve convergence.